-Burst, a feature of Harland Clarke Contact Center Solutions, is the best way to add short-term, scalable contact center capacity for as long as you need it.
-Harland Clarke Contact Center Solutions has everything in an outsourced, contact center supplier: dedicated, highly trained specialists; state-of-the-art facilities; strict security protocols; and flexible, scalable support.
-We handle more than 20 million financial service calls per year and offer valuable insights and proven strategies that come from years of experience.
-We augment capacity and enhance capabilities for short-term "burst" events or for ongoing inbound and outbound marketing programs.
+Harland Clarke ContactCenterCX has everything in an outsourced, contact center supplier: dedicated, highly trained specialists; state-of-theart facilities; strict security protocols; and flexible, scalable support.

+We handle more than 22 million financial service calls per year and offer valuable insight and proven strategies that come from years of experience.
+We augment capacity and enhance capabilities for short-term events or for ongoing inbound and outbound marketing programs.

 With Harland Clarke, you receive the support you need, when you need it, while your account holders receive a best-in-class customer experience.